R.I.P. Mudhole D.I.Y.

 David Reifler.
 Frontside standup grind

-Elia Lange.
+Elia Lang.
 Frontside boardslide

 ???.
 Frontside smith

-Kevin Boscher.
+Kevin Boschert.
 Frontside Feeble

 Marlena.
 Blunt to fakie